-The following table sets forth the names and ages, as of May 4, 1999, of the nominees to be elected at the Annual Meeting, their respective principal occupations during the past three years and the period during which each has served as a director of the Corporation.
-For information concerning the number of shares of Common Stock beneficially owned by each nominee, see "Principal Stockholders."
+The following table sets forth the names and ages, as of May 3, 2000, of the nominees to be elected at the Annual Meeting, their respective principal occupations during the past three years and the period during which each has served as a director of the Corporation.
+For information concerning the number of shares of Common Stock beneficially owned by each nominee, see "Principal Stockholders"

 Name Age Position with the Corporation

 Robert J. Capetola, Ph.D.
-49 Chief Executive Officer
+50 Chief Executive Officer

-Steve H. Kanzer, C.P.A., Esq.
-35 Chairman

 Max Link, Ph.D.
-55 Director
+59 Director

-Richard G. Power 68 Director
+Richard G. Power 70 Director

 Marvin E. Rosenthale, Ph.D.
-65 Director
+66 Director

-Herbert McDade, Jr. 71 Director
+Herbert McDade, Jr. 73 Director

-Mark C. Rogers, MD 55 Director
+Mark C. Rogers, MD 57 Director

-Richard Sperber 58 Director

-David Naveh, Ph.D.
-45 Director

-Robert J. Capetola, Ph.D. has served as President, Chief Executive Officer and a Director of the Corporation since June 1998 and prior to that time served as Chairman and Chief Executive Officer of ATI from its inception in October 1996.
-From February 1994 to May 1996, Dr. Capetola was Managing Director of Delta Biotechnology, a subsidiary of Ohmeda Pharmaceutical Products Division, a division of The BOC Group, PLC ("Ohmeda"), in the U.K. He also served on the Board of Directors of Delta Biotechnology.
+Robert J. Capetola, Ph.D. has served as President, Chief Executive Officer and a Director of the Company since the Company completed the acquisition of the then outstanding minority interest in Acute Therapeutics, Inc. ("ATI") through the merger of a transitory subsidiary of the Company with and into ATI (the "1998 Merger"), and prior to that time served as Chairman and Chief Executive Officer of ATI, which was 60% owned by Discovery Laboratories Inc., from its inception in October 1996.
+From February 1994 to May 1996, Dr. Capetola was President of Delta Biotechnology, a subsidiary of Ohmeda Pharmaceutical Products Division, a division of The BOC Group ("Ohmeda"), in the U.K. He also served on the Board of Directors of Delta Biotechnology.
 From December 1992 to September 1996, Dr. Capetola served as Vice President of Research and Development at Ohmeda.
 He served on Ohmeda's operating board and was responsible for all aspects of Ohmeda's research and development, including preclinical research and development, clinical development, biometrics and regulatory affairs.
 From 1977 to 1992, Dr. Capetola held a variety of positions as a drug discovery scientist at Johnson & Johnson Pharmaceutical Research Institute, including Senior Worldwide Director of Experimental Therapeutics.
 Dr. Capetola received his B.S. from the Philadelphia College of Pharmacy & Science and his Ph.D. in pharmacology from Hahnemann Medical College.